 Teamscope is a secure and easy-to-use data collection platform, specially designed for sensitive data and clinical research.

 In a field where most tools are web-only and useless without an internet connection, Teamscope offers a unique approach at on-the-go and secure data collection.
 With it’s offline-first Android and iOS app, Teamscope allows researchers to create powerful mobile forms, collect data offline and visualize it with a few clicks.

-When conducting a longitudinal study, researchers can make use of Teamscope’s longitudinal mode.
+When conducting a longitudinal study, researchers can make use of Teamscope’s case management feature.
 This function allows them to create cases for individual subjects, share them with other users in their project, and upload data for their cases in multiple moments

 With a dedication to enabling collaboration and communication within and between studies, Teamscope has recently released Open Research.
 This new and unique feature of an open database of planned, ongoing and completed studies which utilize Teamscope, aims to facilitate discussions and connections between researchers.